 Jewelry Trade Shows: Security for Before, During and After

-With extravagant booths, award-winning designs, and the opportunity to meet new customers and greet existing ones, it may seem like more of a celebration than a business affair.
+With extravagant booths, award-winning designs and the opportunity to meet new customers and greet existing ones, trade shows can seem like more of a celebration than a business affair.
 Don't forget who else may be in attendance, though.
-Criminals mark their calendars for these action-packed events too, and after a year in quarantine, may be turning out in even larger numbers this upcoming season.
+Criminals mark their calendars for these action-packed events, too.

 With such vast quantities of high-value merchandise all in one place, criminals are naturally drawn to what could potentially be the heist of their careers.
 This is especially true if you’re in a large, busy city such as New York or Las Vegas, where theft may be a greater risk.